Iansachs1/ReadMeGenerator/GeneratedReadMe.md

 ## Installation

-clone the repository, navigate to the develop file in the repo using your terminal, and run npm install
+clone the repository from github, navigate to the repository in your terminal, run "npm install" to install needed dependancies, copy the info from the .sql file and paste into mysql workbench, run node "app.js"

 ## Usage

-once the application is cloned and depenendancies are installed usinf npm install run it in the same location you installed it using node index.js and answer the prompts to fill in the content of your readMe
+this application is used to track and manage all departments, roles, and employees in a company to keep information organized in tables

 ## Licenses